1. 6.11 The popover attribute

 1. Run hide all popovers until given element, focusPreviousElement, and fireEvents.

-2. If the result of running check popover validity given element, true, and throwExceptions is false, then return.
+2. If the result of running check popover validity given element, true, and throwExceptions is false, then run cleanupSteps and return.

 Check popover validity is called again because running hide all popovers until could have disconnected element or changed its popover attribute.

-2. If the result of running check popover validity given element, true, and throwExceptions is false, then return.
+3. If the result of running check popover validity given element, true, throwExceptions, and null is false, then run cleanupSteps and return.

 Check popover validity is called again because firing the beforetoggle event could have disconnected element or changed its popover attribute.